VanderleyOliveira/VanderleyOliveira/README.md

-# Welcome to my profile👋🏽
+# Welcome to my profile
-My name is Vanderley and I'm a Web Developer from Brazil
+My name is Vanderley and I'm a Web Developer

-## 🧑🏽‍💻About me
+## About me
 📖 I'm currently learning JavaScript and React<br>
 🎯 Goal: Be a full-stack developer<br>
 🔎 A Curiosity: I develop some web applications with No-Code